OpenMDAO/OpenMDAO/README.md

 Here is a list of things that have not yet been developed in 2.x:

 * Pass-by-object variables
-* automatic ordering of groups/components based on data connections
+* Automatic ordering of groups/components based on data connections
-* DOE (Design of Experiment) driver and all other case drivers
 * Parallel Finite Difference
 * File variables
 * Active-set constraint calculation disabling